NipahDevTeam/Nipah--Anime/README.md

 - En **Linux**, `mpv` es necesario para la versión empaquetada.
 - El conjunto actual de paquetes para Linux está orientado a `x86_64`.

-### MPV

-Nipah!
-Anime uses **MPV** for anime playback.

-- On Windows, it is bundled with the installer build.
-- On Linux, `mpv` is required by the packaged release.

 ---

 ## AniList